A baby born at 34 weeks is considered “late preterm”. Every baby’s different, but your 34-week preemie’s outlook is great.

-- What does a baby born at 34 weeks look like?
+- What does a baby look like at 34 weeks?

-- Do babies born at 34 weeks need NICU?
+- Do babies born at 34 weeks need NICU time?

 - Will a baby born at 34 weeks be OK?

-- Can babies born at 34 weeks breathe on their own?
+- Do babies born at 34 weeks need oxygen?

-What does a baby born at 34 weeks look like?
+What does a baby look like at 34 weeks?

-If you search babies born at 34 weeks pictures, you’ll see they look pretty much like a full-term baby!
+If you search babies born at 34 weeks pictures, you’ll see they look pretty much like a full-term baby ‒ just a teeny version!

 They’ll probably weigh around 5-5.25 pounds, so they’ll be smaller and more delicate than a 40-weeker, but their skin tone and external appearances will be pretty much the perfect cherub you were picturing.